 Your position might change, of course.
-These changes could include new job duties, a new job title, or a transfer to another Indiana University department.
+These changes could include new job duties, a new job location (working remotely/telecommuting from another city), a new job title, or a transfer to another Indiana University department.

 OIS must review any changes in your employment.
 You and your host department should consult with us three months before these changes occur.
 We will help you determine if you need to file a new H-1B petition, which requires three months for processing.

 Completion or termination of employment

 Your H-1B status ends when you complete your work at IU or your employment is terminated, even if your H-1B approval covers a longer period.

 If you complete your work, you should take one of three actions before your last day:

 - File a petition with U.S. Citizenship and Immigration Services (USCIS) to extend your H-1B status with the same employer or a new employer.